Programs Offered by Alabama Goodwill

 Employee Development Services for Adults

 ADRS refers adults to our organization for evaluation and counseling and to acquire the “soft skills” needed for success in locating and maintaining competitive employment.
 The Job Readiness Classes teach good hygiene, ethics in the workplace, regulations required by employers, transportation, timeliness, and appropriate attire.
 When ready, these individuals use computers to search and apply for jobs.
-When needed, the applicants assisted with transportation to job interviews and job fairs.

 Employee Development Services for Youth

 In 2018, Alabama Goodwill partnered with ADRS in a program for youth in the Birmingham/Jefferson County School Systems.
 The ADRS Smart Work Ethics Program provides job readiness classes to youth that are preparing for employment upon graduation from high school.
 The “soft skills” that we teach adults are also used in these classes.
 During 2018, Alabama Goodwill’s Director of Mission Services taught 92 students in four area high schools.